 100’s and 1000’s

 100’s and 1000’s are basically a chemical sh!t storm, #sorrynotsorry.
 They are filled with artificial food colours that are linked to many, many issues like cancer, hyperactivity, skin rashes and more.
-Instead choose artificial free 100’s & 1000’s that are made using all natural food colours like beetroots, carrots and paprika.
-You can purchase these from our store by clicking here.
+Instead choose artificial free 100’s & 1000’s that are made using all-natural food colours like beetroots, carrots and paprika.
+We like the Hooper brand which you can check out here.

 Artificial food dyes are also linked to many issues such as behavioural issues, headaches, skin rashes and more.
 Again, try and choose all-natural food colours like the Hopper all-natural food colours made from vegetable juices.
-You can purchase these from our store by clicking here.
+We like the Hooper brand which you can check out here.